feiphoon/mpns-pipeline/src/B_stratify_mpns_name_mappings/README.md

-# D: Stratify MPNS name mappings
+# B: Stratify MPNS name mappings

 This stage is to pick some sets of name mappings to give a good base and balance of scientific to non-scientific name type mappings.
 The previous stage produced over 3 million name mappings to work with.